-Which city is cheaper, San Diego or Atlanta?
+Which place is cheaper, San Diego or Atlanta?

 These are the overall average travel costs for the two destinations.